-One of the first things you can do for a lawn in the spring is thatch control.
-Thinning out the thatch in the spring clears out old, dead grass and other organic matter that has built up over time but has not broken down.
+Thinning out the thatch in the lawn clears out old, dead grass and other organic matter that has built up but not broken down over the fall and winter months.
 Dethatching opens up the lawn surface, allowing for improved nutrient and water intake.
-It also cuts through stolons and rhizomes (lateral stems), which encourages new growth.
+It also cuts through stolons and rhizomes, or lateral stems, which encourages new growth.

 The Best Time to Dethatch